 - The employee expects a refund of all federal income tax withheld this year because they will have no tax liability.

-If an employee wants to claim an exemption from withholding, they only need to fill out lines 1, 2, 3, 4, and 7 on Form W-4.
+If an employee wants to claim an exemption from withholding, they only need to fill out select lines on Form W-4.

 Do nonresident aliens fill out Form W-4?

 If you hire a nonresident alien (NRA), that employee must fill out a Form W-4 if they are subject to income tax withholding.
 NRA employees should follow these instructions when filling out Form W-4:

 - Select “Single” on line 3, regardless of marital status.

 - Claim only 1 personal exemption on line 5, unless the employee is from Canada, Mexico, South Korea, a U.S. national, or is a student or apprentice from India.

 - Do not claim exempt status.